-Famous, breathtaking mosques and synagogues are abundant, such as Mosque of Abu Abbas al-Mursi and the Eliyahu Hanavi Synagogue.
+Famous, breathtaking synagogues and mosques are abundant, such as the Eliyahu Hanavi Synagogue and Mosque of Abu Abbas al-Mursi.

 You can also visit the Montaza Palace, first built in 1832 by Khedive Abbas.
 The larger Al-Haramlik Palace and royal gardens were added to the Montaza Palace grounds, built by King Fuad in 1932, as a summer palace, with a mixture of Turkish and Florentine styles.

 Explore the Citadel of Qaitbay and learn about the history that surrounds this beautiful architectural building.